james31415/blocker/README.md

 # blocker
 Command line option to automate blocking twitter users

+# Usage
+blocker.py SCREEN_NAME [CURSOR]
+  SCREEN_NAME - Screen name of user to block
+  CURSOR - This number permits restarting the block process if stopped.
+The cursor is printed periodically when received from the pagination function.

 # TODO
 * Block users that like a particular tweet